Jerry0022/MixedFX/README.md

 May change version in preBuild.gradle and build.gradle (should be the same version) Run preBuild.gradle as "gradle build Gradle build"
 Run build.gradle as "Gradle Build"
+-> If this does not work: Use cmd in the project folder and execute "gradle -b preBuild.gradle build" (+same with build.gradle)